-In this section, we summarize the specifics of the CYCLOPS instance we have experimented with, along with various details regarding deployment on a commercial cloud.
-We also describe the three types of experiments we have conducted: two were in a controlled environment (involving PlanetLab clients under our control), and the third was in the wild (involving thousands of real Internet users accessing content we advertised and made available).
+In this Section, we summarize the specifics of the CYCLOPS instance we have experimented with, along with various details regarding its illustrative deployment on a commercial cloud provider.
+We also describe the different types of experiments we have conducted, both in a controlled environment (involving PlanetLab clients under our control), and in the wild (involving thousands of real Internet users accessing content we advertised and made available).

-BitTorrent-based Swarming: As we alluded to in Section III, CYCLOPS can be instantiated to work with any swarmbased content distribution protocol, supporting a specific set of features.
-For experimental purposes, we created an instance of CYCLOPS that is compatible with the popular BitTorrent (BT) client.8 This choice is partly motivated by the wide adoption of BT by Internet users, as well as its adoption by many cloudbased content delivery services (including Amazon S3 and many others [2]) as an underlying swarming protocol.
+BitTorrent-based Swarming: As we alluded to in Section 3, CYCLOPS can be instantiated to work with any swarm-based content distribution protocol, supporting a specific set of features.
+For experimental purposes, we created an instance of CYCLOPS that is compatible with the popular Bit-Torrent (BT) client.
+Note that, in all our experiments, clients execute unmodified BT code.
+This choice is partly motivated by the wide adoption of BT by Internet users, as well as its adoption by many content delivery services (including Amazon S3 and many others [6]) as an underlying swarming protocol.
 The details of the BT protocol and algorithms are not essential to understanding CYCLOPS, thus we refer interested readers to [16] for a technical description of BT.
-Here we only mention that the coordinating entity that maintains the list of clients in the swarm is called the tracker, and that the two control messages used by BT to advertise pieces available at a client are the "have" and the "bitfield" messages: they indicate the availability at a client of a specific (single) piece, and of a set of pieces, respectively [16].
+Here we only mention that the coordinating entity that maintains the list of clients in the swarm is called the tracker, and that the two control messages used by BT to advertise pieces available at a client are the have and the bitfield messages: they indicate the availability at a client of a specific (single) piece, and of a set of pieces, respectively [16].